Basic fighter maneuvers: Pure pursuit

 Like lead pursuit, pure pursuit is used to provide closure.
 However, closure is not as rapid, nor is the rate of increase in AOT.
 This is not as effective against a faster moving opponent, so the attacker may need to accelerate to maintain pure pursuit.
-Pure pursuit is used when acquiring a missile lock.
+Pure pursuit is used when acquiring a missile lock for missiles with caged seekers.
 It both places the attacker further aft of the defender and presents the defender with the smallest amount of surface area to see.
 This complicates evasive action, since only the front of the attacking aircraft is in view.

 Lag pursuit

-Lag pursuit is used to stop or reverse closure rate and to decrease AOT, while allowing the attacker to maintain or increase forward separation (also called nose/tail separation, or nose-to-tail).
+Lag pursuit is used to stop or reverse closure rate and to decrease the aspect angle, while allowing the attacker to maintain or increase forward separation (also called nose/tail separation, or nose-to-tail).
 Following outside the defender's turn radius, the attacker can maintain or increase energy while forcing the defender to turn at an energy depleting rate.

 "Hot side" lag occurs when there is a large amount of forward separation between aircraft, showing the top side of the defending fighter.
 This puts the attacker in the defender's rear view, and the common defense is to tighten the turn.
 "Cold side" lag occurs when there is little nose-to-tail separation, leaving the belly of the defending fighter in view.
 This puts the attacker in the defender's blind spot, and the common defense is to reverse the turn.
 Unless the defender is markedly more maneuverable, and lateral separation is just right, lag pursuit can not be maintained for long, causing the AOT to decrease until a suitable firing solution is presented.